-A new study published today in Science finds that children whose parents were exposed to radiation from the Chernobyl accident in 1986 have no more germline mutations than the general population.
+A new study published today in Science finds that among Chernobyl survivors, the children of parents who were exposed to radiation from the 1986 accident are no more likely to have genetic mutations than the general population.

 Effects of radiation exposure from the Chernobyl nuclear accident, which occurred at a power plant in Ukraine in April 1986, remain a topic of interest.
 The Chernobyl accident exposed millions of people in the surrounding region to radioactive contaminants.